-Mo and Tsai formalism [28].
-Calculation of the of the261 Coulomb corrections was based on the effective momen-262 tum approximation [29].
-Both corrections are incorpo-263 rated in the EXTERNAL code [30].
-Additionally, there264 were radiative corrections due to external radiation, asso-265 ciated with bremsstrahlung in the target material; those266 were incorporated in the GEANT simulations and were267 accounted for by applying acceptance correction factors.268
+tum approximation [29].
+Both corrections are incorpo-262 rated in the EXTERNAL code [30].
+Additionally, there263 were radiative corrections due to external radiation, asso-264 ciated with bremsstrahlung in the target material; those265 were incorporated in the GEANT simulations and were266 accounted for by applying acceptance correction factors.267

-Corrections applied to the π^0 number ratio include:269 (i) acceptance correction factors, which change the mul-270 tiplicity ratio depending on the binning: from -17% to271 +8% for $(\nu,\ z,\ p_T^2)$ bins and from -14% to +4% for272 (Q^2,ν,z) binning; (ii) radiative corrections for SIDIS π^0 ,273 which were calculated with the HAPRAD code [31] that274 was modified using empirically derived nuclear structure275 functions.
-These corrections affect the multiplicity ratio by less than 0.5%.
-The combined effect of radiative corrections on the multiplicity ratio from both the leptonic and hadronic number ratios does not exceed 4.8%.
+Corrections applied to the π^0 number ratio include:269 (i) acceptance correction factors, which change the mul-269 tiplicity ratio depending on the binning: from -17% to270 +8% for (ν, z, p_T^2) bins and from -14% to +4% for271 (Q^2, ν, z) binning; (ii) radiative corrections for SIDIS π^0 ,272 which were calculated with the HAPRAD code [31] that273 was modified using empirically derived nuclear structure274 functions.
+These corrections affect the multiplicity ra-275 tio by less than 0.5%.
+The combined effect of radiative276 corrections on the multiplicity ratio from both the leptonic and hadronic number ratios does not exceed 4.8%.
 Finally, we calculated corrections due to the presence of the 15 μ m aluminum entrance and exit walls (endcaps) of the liquid-deuterium target cell.
 The endcaps affect measurements of electrons and π^0 from the liquid-deuterium target.
 This correction decreased the multiplicity ratio by less than 1%.

 We obtained acceptance correction factors by generating DIS events using the LEPTO 6.5.1 [32] Monte Carlo event generator, modified to include nuclear Fermi motion of the target nucleon according to the Ciofi-Simula parametrization [33].
-The CLAS detector response was
+The CLAS detector response was simulated with the GSIM package, based on GEANT3, which also includes the locations and materials of the

-FIG. 3. π^0 multiplicity ratios for C, Fe, and Pb in $(Q^2, \nu, z){315}$ bins plotted as a function of z.
-Each one of the six bins in ${316}$ z contains 9 points corresponding to the 3 bins of ν and 3 bins in Q^2 .
-Each of the 9 points in z is shifted around the center value of the bin; the points, plotted together with its 318 statistical and systematic uncertainties, are enclosed in a box 319 to improve the visualization.
-The center of the box is the 320 center of the z bin, and the outermost uncertainty of each set 321 defines the height of the box.
-Additionally, for the purpose 322 of visualization, each target has a band drawn around the 323 average with the width corresponding to the average of all measurements performed in each z-bin.
+FIG. 3. π^0 multiplicity ratios for C, Fe, and Pb in $(Q^2, \nu, z){316}$ bins plotted as a function of z.
+Each one of the six bins in z contains 9 points corresponding to the 3 bins of ν and 3 bins in Q^2 .
+Each of the 9 points in z is shifted around the center value of the bin; the points, plotted together with its statistical and systematic uncertainties, are enclosed in a box 20 to improve the visualization.
+The center of the box is the 21 center of the z bin, and the outermost uncertainty of each set 322 defines the height of the box.
+Additionally, for the purpose 323 of visualization, each target has a band drawn around the 324 average with the width corresponding to the average of all measurements performed in each z-bin.

-simulated with the GSIM package, based on GEANT3, ${329}$ which also includes the locations and materials of the ${330}$ dual-target.
-Acceptance corrections were calculated on a ${331}$ bin-by-bin basis as the ratio of the number of generated ${332}$ events (electrons or π^0) to the number of reconstructed ${333}$ events per bin per target (solid or deuterium).
-Using ${334}$ simulations, we also removed a small number of bins that ${335}$ had significant bin migration effects, or, in other words, ${336}$ low purity.
+dual-target.
+Acceptance corrections were calculated on a{330} bin-by-bin basis as the ratio of the number of generated events (electrons or π^0) to the number of reconstructed events per bin per target (solid or deuterium).
+Using simulations, we also removed a small number of bins that have significant bin migration effects, or, in other words, low purity.